Yum! Brands: Tricon Global Restaurants

-Yum! was created in 1997 as Tricon Global Restaurants, Inc. from PepsiCo's fast food division as the parent corporation of KFC, Pizza Hut and Taco Bell restaurant companies.
-The decision was announced in January and the spin off was effected on 6 October.
+Yum! was created in 1997 as Tricon Global Restaurants, Inc. from PepsiCo's fast food division as the parent corporation of the KFC, Pizza Hut and Taco Bell restaurant companies.
+The decision was announced in January and the spin off was effected on October 6.
+Before the Tricon name was introduced in June 1997, the company was referred to by the placeholder name "Great American Restaurant Company".
 Tricon selected Louisville, also the site of KFC's headquarters, as its corporate headquarters.
 Taco Bell and Pizza Hut continued to be headquartered in Irvine, California and Dallas, Texas, respectively.

-In 2000, Tricon Global tested multi-branded locations with Yorkshire Global Restaurants.
+In 2000, Tricon Global tested multi-branded locations with Yorkshire Global Restaurants, parent company of A&W and Long John Silver's.
 By March 2002, the Tricon-Yorkshire multibranding test consisted of 83 KFC/A&Ws, six KFC/Long John Silver's and three Taco Bell/Long John Silver's and was considered successful by the companies.

 In 2001, KFC started test restaurants in Austin, Texas, called "Wing Works", a chicken wing line sold with one of a few flavored sauces.
 KFC also hired a consultant to develop a breakfast menu.

+Tricon bought both A&W and LJS from Grotech in March 2002, shortly before the merger announcement.

 Yum!
 Brands

-Yorkshire in March 2002 announced it would merge with Tricon Global Restaurants to form Yum!
+In March 2002, Yorkshire announced it would merge with Tricon Global Restaurants to form Yum!
 Brands.
-The merger was finalized on May 8, 2002, and the name change became effective on May 22, 2002 On June 6, 2002, Yum! executed a two-for-one stock split.
+The merger was finalized on May 8, 2002, and the name change became effective on May 22, 2002.
+Tricon had previously used "YUM", an exclamation representing enjoyment of food, as its stock ticker symbol since it was spun off in 1997.
+On June 6, 2002, Yum! executed a two-for-one stock split.
 Shortly afterwards, due to Yum!'s lifetime contract with Pepsi, Long John Silver's and A&W Restaurants (which previously served Coca-Cola products) began switching to Pepsi products, with A&W Restaurants retaining A&W Root Beer from a separate deal with Dr Pepper/Seven Up (now Keurig Dr Pepper).

 In 2002, Yum! began testing co-branding locations pairing Pizza Hut with Pasta Bravo, Back Yard Burgers, and A&W. The Pasta Bravo concept was acquired in 2003 from Pasta Bravo, Inc. of Aliso Viejo, California for $5 million to pair with Pizza Hut.

 In 2003, Yum! launched WingStreet as a hybrid combo unit with an existing Pizza Hut franchise.
 In 2007 and 2008, a thousand WingStreet stores a year were opened.
 On October 19, 2009, Company president Scott Bergren publicized WingStreet's national launch.

 An East Dawning test cafeteria-style restaurant was opened in Shanghai in 2004.
 After initially failing, Yum!
 Brands chose the KFC business model (KFC is the most successful Western chain in China) and found greater success.
 As of September 30, 2007, eight East Dawning restaurants were in operation.